dataobservatory-eu/competition-data-observatory/content/post/2021-07-08-data-sisyphus/index.md

   preview_only = true

 +++
-<td style="text-align: center;">{{< figure src="/media/img/blogposts_2021/Sisyphus_Bodleian_Library.jpg" caption="Sisyphus was punished by being forced to roll an immense boulder up a hill only for it to roll down every time it neared the top, repeating this action for eternity.
-This is the price that project managers and analysts pay for the inadequate documentation of their data assets" numbered="false" >}}</td>
+<td style="text-align: center;">{{< figure src="/media/img/blogposts_2021/Sisyphus_Bodleian_Library.png" caption="Sisyphus was punished by being forced to roll an immense boulder up a hill only for it to roll down every time it neared the top, repeating this action for eternity.
+This is the price that project managers and analysts pay for the inadequate documentation of their data assets." numbered="false" >}}</td>

 *When was a file downloaded from the internet?
 What happened with it sense?
 Are their updates?
 Did the bibliographical reference was made for quotations?
 Missing values imputed?
 Currency translated?
 Who knows about it – who created a dataset, who contributed to it?
 Which is an intermediate format of a spreadsheet file, and which is the final, checked, approved by a senior manager?*